lambdamusic/openalex-hacks/README.md

 ### Disclaimer

-This code is mainly a hack and can contain errors.
+This project is mainly a hack and can contain errors.

 I am not affiliated to the OpenAlex project.